computational-genomics-lab/ProkAssembler/README.md

 **Highcon assembly and HighconHetero assembly pipelines:**

-The hybrid assembly pipelines Highcon assembly and HighconHetero assembly, that include both short and long reads, are developed using Spades with meta and without meta option respectively.
+The hybrid assembly pipelines Highcon assembly and HighconHetero assembly, that include both short and long reads, are developed using Spades with and without meta option respectively.
 Binning of the draft hybrid assembly is performed with Metabat to separate contamination from the original genome.
 The pipelines are further extended to include CheckM analysis, which assesses completeness, contamination, strain heterogeneity, and lineage specificity of different bins produced.
 The bin containing the genome of interest will be screened using a python script “parse_completeness.py”.
 Name of the desired organism can be taken from CheckM database (eg. p__Cyanobacteria) and written in the parse_completeness.py script.